violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

        ...
        UseKeychain yes

-Hopefully, you will only be asked for passphrase just once, or never.
+Hopefully, you will never be asked for passphrase.

 ## More Information